zhaoou/notes/ml/ml_intro.md

 * points closest to the hyperplane(line) are called support vectors

 The main goal of any SVM model is to find a classification function f(x) that best fits the dataset (and generalises well!) while maximising the distance (margin) between the nearest points of the two classes

+##### Linear non-separable data

+In order to address cases of non-separable data while still using a linear model, the implementation of SVMs can be expanded with the addition of **slack variables**.
+The slack variables relax the hard-margin constraints where misclassifications are not allowed, leading to softer margins that tolerate misclassifications to a particular degree.

+A regularisation parameter C>0, also known as the cost or penalty error, determines the trade-off between margin maximisation and training error toleration.
+If C is sufficiently large, the soft-margin SVM will put the emphasis on minimising the number of misclassifications at the expense of the margin.
+By contrast, if C is close to zero, the emphasis will be on maximising the margins while being more tolerant to misclassifications.

 #### Multidimensional SVM